alisadek/guestbook-backend/README.md

 3) Run two terminals.

-4) In the first terminal, go to the directory where you installed the backend.
+4) In the first terminal, go to the directory where you cloned the backend (this repository).

 5) Install any the required packages.